Minerva

 Problem: Gen Z has grown up with smartphones and texting as primary communication tools.
 This leads to a comfort with asynchronous, text-based interactions and a lack of practice with real-time, in-person conversations.
 Many are more comfortable texting than talking on the phone or in person.

-Impact: Decreased comfort and confidence in face-to-face settings, leading to awkwardness and difficulty in spontaneous interactions.
+Impact: Decreased comfort and confidence in face-to-face settings, leading to awkwardness and difficulty in sponataneous interactions.
 They may struggle with thinking on their feet as they're used to having time to craft responses.

 2